data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-reg-tree-sol-1

-*Solution*.
-We would expect the optimal threshold to be in the middle, at $\frac{1}{2}$, so that one piece of the piecewise constant function can approximate half the points as well as possible, and the other piece can approximate the other half.
+*Solution.* We would expect the optimal threshold to be in the middle, at $\frac{1}{2}$, so that one piece of the piecewise constant function can approximate half the points as well as possible, and the other piece can approximate the other half.
 Plotting the overall MSE as a function of the threshold `{jl} x`, we see that indeed the minimum happens right around $0.5$.

 [Continue](btn:next)